Bazinga612/reinforcementMturk/README.md

 To do:
 * Write a script to generate the SQL script by reading the CSV file
 * Create the database locally using SQLite
-* Create an ORM model in SQLAlchemy
 * Write Python scripts to read and write data into the database easily

+Alternative
+* Create an ORM model in SQLAlchemy-Done
+	->Creates database locally in SQLite
+	->Reads Python script to read and write to database using ORM